svenvg93/mkdocs-material-starter/README.md

 Now cloudflare will clone your github repro, build the website and publish it.
 If succesfull click continue project
-You will get a generate domain name like `mkdocs-em9.pages.dev`
+It will get a generate domain name like `mkdocs-em9.pages.dev`